yshrdbrn/trmnl-bring-plugin/README.md

 *Note:* If you signed up to Bring! using Apple ID or Google Sign-in or other SSOs you need to create password first.
 More [here](https://www.home-assistant.io/integrations/bring/#prerequisites).

-You can either run the backend service through docker:
+You can either run the backend service through docker or run the script directly.

+#### Docker

+Pull the docker image and pass the email, password and webhook url as env variables.

 ```bash
 docker pull ghcr.io/yshrdbrn/trmnl-bring-plugin:main